 Gender 101 & the Trans Experience

-- Attendees will be able to understand foundational terminology related to gender and sexuality, preparing them for full engagement in future sessions.
+- Attendees will be able to define foundational terminology related to gender and sexuality, preparing them for full engagement in future sessions.

-- Attendees will be able to understand the complexities of trans experiences.
+- Attendees will be able to recognize the complexities of trans experiences.

 - Attendees will gain insights into the experiences of trans individuals in the field of higher education, and specifically campus recreation.